-It is the class teacher's responsibility to ensure their SEND class file is up-todate.
-The file should include One-page Profiles (OPPs), Chronology of Impact and relevant assessment data.
-It is the Class Teacher's duty to complete a Chronology of Impact throughout the school year, detailing implemented interventions and strategies used to support the child.
+It is the class teacher's responsibility to ensure their SEND class file is up-to-date.
+The file should include One-page Profiles (OPPs), Assess-Plan-Do-Review (chronology of impact) and relevant assessment data.
+It is the Class Teacher's duty to complete an Assess-Plan-Do-Review record throughout the school year, detailing implemented interventions and strategies used to support the child, and the impact these have had.